 The best advice I can give you is to not panic with the distress call.
 Hopefully the school was chosen wisely for its support system as much as for the academics, and there are many adults watching and supervising all the students.
 If something needs attention, there are many ways that you and the school can work together to support your child.
 Hang in there!

-Contributed by Rebecca Grappo, M.Ed, founder of RNG International Educational Consultants, LLC.
+Rebecca Grappo, M.Ed, is founder of RNG International Educational Consultants, LLC.
 RNG International provides comprehensive educational consulting, including boarding school placements, to students and families around the world.